List of Drawn Together characters: Bleh

-Bleh is Clara's Intellectually disabled cousin.
-She has to wear a football helmet to protect her head, her eyes point in different directions, and she gapes vacantly.
-Her arms are held in a way which suggest cerebral palsy and she has to wear corrective shoes.
-In one scene, she is shown to have six toes on her right foot.
+Bleh (voiced by Sarah Silverman) is Clara's intellectually disabled cousin.
 However, she is impossibly attractive, to the point which Spanky calls her "retarded hot".
 Her speech consists almost solely of blurbs taken from critical reviews of the film I Am Sam.
 She makes a harsh braying sound when excited or distressed and is also prone to drooling.
-She sleeps in a pet carrier and had a short-lived relationship with Captain Hero, neither of them realizing that the other entered into the relationship to win a bet.
-She possesses the ability to count cards, as evidenced in "Ghostesses in the Slot Machine"; this ability was inspired by Dustin Hoffman's character in Rain Man.
+Bleh possesses the ability to count cards, as evidenced in "Ghostesses in the Slot Machine"; this ability was inspired by Dustin Hoffman's character in Rain Man.
 Bleh's name is a reference to The Facts of Life, a reference to how Blair Warner's handicapped cousin pronounced Blair's name.
 She can also catch thrown objects without looking, a reference to the films Awakenings and The Boy Who Could Fly.